 KIIS - Berlin, Germany

-The program director generally arranges several group excursions, including a trip to nearby Potsdam with its Castle Sanssouci, a visit to the German Parliament (Reichstag), a day outing to historical Dresden, an evening at the Berlin Philharmonic, and a riverboat cruise on the Berlin's river Spree.
+The program director generally arranges several group excursions.
+Varying from year to year, they may include a trip to nearby Potsdam with its Castle Sanssouci, a visit to the German Parliament (Reichstag), a day outing to historical Dresden, Nuremberg or Quidlenburg, an evening at the Berlin Philharmonic or Opera, and a riverboat cruise on the Berlin's river Spree.
 We will also share a welcome and farewell dinner.

 Please note: No German is required for this program (all instruction is in English).
 Students with some language proficiency will be able to improve their speaking skills as well as their knowledge of German culture through interaction with locals.